Today in Central Asian history: the Soviets invade Afghanistan (1979)

 During the 1960s and 1970s, Moscow cultivated the People’s Democratic Party of Afghanistan (PDPA), a Marxist movement opposed to Afghan King Mohammed Zahir Shah (d.
 2007).
 The Soviets were pretty pleased when the PDPA colluded with the country’s former prime minister (and Zahir Shah's cousin), Mohammed Daoud Khan (d.
 1978), to overthrow Zahir Shah and establish a republic in 1973.
 We should note, however—because we'll be coming back to it—that in the late 1960s the PDPA began to splinter internally into several factions, the two largest of which were the Parcham, led by Babrak Karmal (d.
 1996) and the Khalq, led by Nur Muhammad Taraki (d.
 1979) and Hafizullah Amin (d.
 1979).
 Khalq was the more radical of the two and pushed for a Soviet-style revolution, while Parcham supported a slower move toward socialism.

 Mohammed Daoud Khan, now President Daoud if you please, was no Marxist.
 I don’t even think he was much of a socialist.
-He did his best to repress the PDPA and had a very touchy relationship with the Soviets, whom he accused (probably with good reason) of meddling in Afghan politics by working to reconcile the factions within the PDPA.
+He did his best to repress the PDPA and had a touchy relationship with the Soviets, whom he accused (probably with good reason) of meddling in Afghan politics by working to reconcile the factions within the PDPA.
 The Soviets, for their part, didn’t care for Daoud’s moves toward improving relations with the West and with the West’s allies in the Muslim World (i.e., Saudi Arabia and Egypt).
-But Daoud—not socialist enough for the socialists, too secular for religious types, and extremely dictatorial—wound up alienating pretty much everybody.
+To be clear, despite their issues with Daoud there’s no indication the Soviets wanted him removed, which would’ve upset a pretty comfortable relationship with a reliably neutral state right on the USSR’s southern border.
+But Daoud—not socialist enough for the socialists, too secular for religious types, and extremely dictatorial—wound up alienating pretty much everybody within Afghanistan.
 This included his army, which had a growing Marxist orientation within its officer corps thanks to their Soviet training.
 So you can see where this is heading.

 A PDPA leader named Mir Akbar Khyber was killed on April 17, 1978, and Taraki immediately accused Daoud’s secret police, though interestingly some members of Parcham said that Khyber may have been killed by Taraki’s Khalq rival, Amin.
 The identity of the assassin isn’t all that important.
 What is important is that a whole lot of Afghans believed Taraki and they began protesting.
 Daoud ordered a crackdown, but his position very quickly became untenable and he was executed by opposition fighters in the early morning hours of April 28.
 The PDPA now controlled Afghanistan, and Taraki was named president and prime minister with Amin serving as deputy PM.
 This event is known as the Saur Revolution, because it took place during the second month of the Iranian year, which in Dari (the Persian dialect spoken in much of Afghanistan) is called Saur.